5 Benefits of eTenders Construction Businesses Should Know About

 In construction, eTenders are simply procurement processes which occur entirely online, through online documentation and communication.

 In short, a buyer posts details of a construction job online and uploads any documents needed.
 Relevant suppliers register on an online portal, such as Construction Tenders, to express their interest and download documents.
 Suppliers can submit bids for the work digitally, without needing to print or post any documentation.
-Bids can be submitted either directly to the buyer via email or via an online portal.
+Construction bids can be submitted either directly to the buyer via email or via an online portal.

 We’ve looked at the benefits and shortfalls of eTendering in general and how to build construction contracts for tender.
 Now, we’d like to take a sector-specific approach and ask: What are the ramifications of using eTenders in construction bids?
 And how can the features of eTendering help make a construction bid as strong as possible?